Comey: Yes, We’re Investigating Possible Ties Between Trump and Russia

 Speculation about an FBI investigation has roiled Washington and cast a cloud over President Donald Trump’s first months in office.

 Democrats on the committee, led by ranking member Rep. Adam Schiff (D-Calif.), sought to tease out what the FBI and the NSA know about any possible ties between Trump advisers and the Kremlin, but in a public hearing Comey could say little about the ongoing investigation.
+Comey did, however, say Putin was pulling for a Trump victory, given his known dislike for his opponent.
+If Putin wanted Clinton to lose, Comey explained to Rep. Mike Conaway (R-Tex.), that means he wanted Trump to win.

 Republicans on the panel, meanwhile, sought to push the inquiry in a different direction, ignoring the revelation that the president’s campaign is under investigation and focusing instead on the leaks of classified information about contacts between Trump administration officials and Russia.

 Trump has railed against the congressional investigation as an attempt to undermine his legitimacy, and on Monday took to Twitter to attack the probe.
 Trump called the notion that he had colluded with Russia “FAKE NEWS” and said allegations about his connections to Russia had been concocted by Democrats “as an excuse for running a terrible campaign.”
+(He also tweeted Monday morning, “What about all of the contact with the Clinton campaign and the Russians?,” and, indeed, Nunes asked Comey whether the FBI might look into ties between Russia and the Clinton campaign if pertinent information emerged.)

 “The real story that Congress, the FBI and all others should be looking into is the leaking of Classified information,” Trump wrote.
 “Must find leaker now!”